ecmwf-ifs/dwarf-p-cloudsc2-tl-ad/README.md

 - **dwarf-cloudsc2-nl-loki**: Experimental version of Loki port of CLOUDSC2 NL
 - **dwarf-cloudsc2-tl-loki**: Experimental version of Loki port of CLOUDSC2 TL
-- **dwarf-cloudsc2-ad-loki**: Experimental version of Loki port of CLOUDSC2 AD
+- **dwarf-cloudsc2-ad-loki**: Experimental version of Loki port of CLOUDSC2 AD The Loki ports can currently be compiled with GCC or Intel compilers, targetting CPU execution.
+These are turned off by default, to test use ./cloudsc-bundle build --cloudsc2-nl-loki=ON --cloudsc2-tl-loki=ON --cloudsc2-ad-loki=ON
 ## Download and Installation

 The preferred method to install the CLOUDSC dwarf uses the bundle